IDE-installers/sublime-linux-installer/README.md

 chmod +x install_sublime.sh
 sudo bash install_sublime.sh
 ```
-When you execute this script you have to:
+After executing this script you have to:
 1. Choose which package manager you are using
 2. Choose which channel to use

 # Note
-**If you do not enter this things correctly the script will not work**
+When you execute this script, if you do not enter your choices correctly it will not work